 - Download Southwestern College’s Chicago Urban Life Center Approval Form and instruction sheet from the web.

 - Read and download the appropriate forms from the application process section of the Chicago Center website.

 - Make an appointment with the designated Southwestern College campus liaison, Dr. Phil Schmidt.
-(For spring 2009, the liaison is Academic Dean James Shepherd)

 - Make an appointment with College Services to discuss charges to your bill.